Jefferson College (Mississippi)

-Jefferson College, in Washington, Mississippi, was founded as an all-male college but operated primarily as a college preparatory school and later military boarding school during most of its history.
+Jefferson College is a former school in Washington, Mississippi.
 Named in honor of Thomas Jefferson, the college was chartered in 1802, but did not begin operation until 1811.
+Jefferson College was founded as an all-male college, but operated primarily as a college-preparatory school, and later became a military boarding school, which it remained for most of its history.

 Due to declining enrollment and financial difficulties, the facility closed in 1964.
 The historic campus was listed on the National Register of Historic Places in 1970, and was designated a Mississippi Landmark in 1985.
-The site is operated as an historic museum and park.
+The site is operated by the Mississippi Department of Archives and History as a historic museum and park.
+In 2025, it was announced the facility would reopen as a regional field school for historic preservation trades.

 History

 Development

-Chartered on May 13, 1802, by the General Assembly of the Mississippi Territory, Jefferson College was the first institution of higher learning in Mississippi.
-It opened in 1811 with 15 students, as a preparatory school, under the name Washington Academy—a one-room, wood-frame structure, built on the college property.
+Chartered on May 13, 1802, by the General Assembly of the Mississippi Territory, the territorial legislature from 1798, prior to statehood in 1817, Jefferson College was the first institution of higher learning in the territory.
+It opened in 1811 with 15 students, as a preparatory school, under the name of the Washington Academy, in a one-room, wood-framed structure.
 By 1817, the institution had become a fully developed college.
 The first permanent buildings, constructed of brick, were completed in 1820.
+White Turpin served as a trustee.

+In 1826, the Governor and Lieutenant Governor of Mississippi were placed on the college's Board of Trustees, and the state legislature was authorized to fill vacancies on the board.
+Three years later, the college decided to reorganize on the model of the U.S. Military Academy at West Point.
+E. B. Wiliston became the college's president, and military training was placed under Maj.
+John Holbrook, who had written a book on military tactics.
+One year later, the school's enrollment had increased from 98 to 150 cadets.

+Maj.
+Holbrook died in 1832, and was replaced by Alden Partridge, a Northerner noted for his theories on proper military education, and for founding numerous military academies, most of which failed.
+Partridge's views on slavery were not popular in the state, which led to a decline in support for the school, and Partridge resigned.
+The school's board decided to drop the West Point system of education; almost immediately, the college's enrollment declined.

 By 1840, Jefferson College offered the degrees of Bachelor of Arts and Master of Arts.

-Military emphasis
+In 1841 there was a major building fire at the school.

+In 1850, the college reverted to providing a military education, which again led to a resurgence of growth.